agilisa-technologies/agilpay-client-csharp/README.md

 # agilpay-client-csharp

+# Client class for Agilpay REST API service
 Agilpay client class c#

-# Client class for Agilpay REST API service
+Agilpay REST API can be accessed through standard protocols such as REST.

-The Web Services Module consists of web services accessible via HTTP / HTTPS, which can be used by external channels or systems to perform operations on the System on the Gateway server.
+This library can be used by applications to perform operations on the Agilpay Gateway server using C# code

-Web Services can be accessed through standard protocols, such as REST Endpoint authentication uses OAUTH 2.0 standard
+Endpoint authentication uses OAUTH 2.0 standard

 This repository includes 2 projects